mbernste/mbernste.github.io/_posts/2021-03-03-cell_types_states_and_ontologies.md

 With the advent of single-cell genomics, researchers are now able to probe molecular biology at the single-cell level.
 That is, scientists are able to measure some aspect of a cell, such as its transcriptome (RNA-seq) or its open chromatin regions (ATAC-seq), for thousands, and [sometimes even millions](https://science.sciencemag.org/content/370/6518/eaba7721/tab-figures-data) of cells, at a time.
 These new technologies have brought about new efforts to map and catalog all of the cell types in the human body.
 The premier effort of this kind is the [Human Cell Atlas](https://www.humancellatlas.org), an international consortium of researchers who have set themselves on the journey towards creating "comprehensive reference maps of all human cells—the fundamental units of life—as a basis for both understanding human health and diagnosing, monitoring, and treating disease."

-Of course, before one begins to catalogue cell types, one must define what they mean by "cell type".
+Of course, before one begins to catalog cell types, one must define what they mean by "cell type".
 This has become a topic of hot debate.
 Before the age of single-cell genomics, a rigorous definition was usually not necessary.
 Colloquially, a cell type is a category of cells in the body that performs a certain function.
 Commonly, cell types are considered to be relatively stable.
 For example, a cell in one's skin will not, as far we know, spontaneously morph into a neuron.

 Unfortunately, researchers found that such a fuzzy definition does not suffice as a foundational definition from which one could go on to create "reference maps".
 One reason for this is that the resolution provided by single-cell technologies enables one to find clusters of similar cells, that one may deem to be a "cell type" at ever more extreme resolutions.
 For example, [Svennson et al. (2021)](https://academic.oup.com/database/article/doi/10.1093/database/baaa073/6008692) found that as researchers measure more cells, they tend to find more "cell types".
 Here's Figure 5 from their paper: